Byout Renovations. The quality of work you need

 Step by Step Timeline: From First Call to Rent Ready

 Homeowners usually ask two questions at once: “How long will this take?” and “What happens first?”
-The honest answer is that a legal suite is several phases stitched together, and the total calendar time depends on where the delays land.
-Here is a realistic step by step timeline for a Niagara project in 2026.
+A legal suite is several phases stitched together, and the total calendar time depends on the property, design, municipal review, revisions, inspections, trade scheduling, and materials.
+The sequence below is illustrative, not a promised schedule.

-8. Finishing: flooring, cabinets, tile, trim, paint (roughly weeks 8 to 11 on site).
-Kitchen and bath install, fixtures, doors, and final details.
+8. Finishing: flooring, cabinets, tile, trim, paint.
+Kitchen and bath installation, fixtures, doors, and final details follow the approved rough-in work.

 • The city requests plan revisions